jonathanhogg/flitter/docs/physics.md

 - `force` - specifies a constant force vector to be applied to the particle, this may be changed at any point during the simulation to create custom forces, e.g., thrust from an engine (defaults to zero)
+- `ease` - specifies an amount of simulation time over which to ramp up the force vector (does nothing if `force` is not specified)
 - `radius` - specifies a radius for a spherical particle, this is used both in collision detection and when calculating drag force (defaults to 1 and will be clamped to zero if negative)